 EMAIL

 Our Email address may be used to communicate with a parent and director or teacher.
-Email addresses of parents will not be shared with others.
+Email addresses of parents will not be shared with others without permission.

 WEBSITE

 The school shall have a website that explains our schedules and program to the public.
 There will be NO pictures of our students on this site at any time without the signed consent of the parent/guardian.